cbacary/MoDeGPT/README.md

 ### 3. Additional Information

 Currently only tested on OPT models.
-QK compression currently underperforms the paper performance, but all other stages approximate the papers' performance very well.

 To implement for llama models you will have to modify the qk compression stage (`compress_cr.py`) to support the rotary positional embeddings (RoPE).
 Additionally, llama models use an additional gate matrix for the mlp compression (`compress_nystrom.py`) which will have to be added.